saltyrtc/saltyrtc-meta/Protocol.md

 * An initiator MUST include the *task* (without an *s*) field and set it to the name of the SaltyRTC task protocol it has chosen from the list the responder provided.
-* If an offered task requires additional data, both clients SHALL set the *data* field to a dictionary/an object containing the corresponding task's names as keys and another dictionary/object as the task's value.
+* Both clients SHALL set the *data* field to a dictionary/an object containing the corresponding task's names as keys and another dictionary/object or `null`/`None` as the task's value.
 The content of these dictionary/objects depends on the task and SHALL be specified by the task's protocol specification.
 For each task, there MUST be a field in the *data* field.
-The task's data value MAY be `null`/`None` if not used.

 When the client receives an 'auth' message, it MUST check the following fields:

 * The cookie provided in the *your_cookie* field SHALL contain the cookie it has used in its previous messages to the other client.